Man-Thing: Powers and abilities

 Although the Man-Thing's superhuman strength, speed, intelligence, durability, and immortality, give the monster his powers it is his spiritual ability that makes him immune to any other disease, it has been established that the creature possesses physical stamina beyond the limitations of any human athlete.
 Initially, the Man-Thing is only slightly stronger than Captain America, but in later appearances, the Man-Thing possesses sufficient superhuman strength to stand toe-to-toe with much stronger villains.
-He is able to lift a 2,000 lb automobile when sufficiently motivated.
+He can lift a 2,000 lb automobile when sufficiently motivated.

 The Man-Thing's body is practically invulnerable to harm.
 Because his body is not entirely solid, but composed of the muck and vegetative matter of the swamp, fists, bullets, knives, energy blasts, etc. will either pass entirely through him or will harmlessly be lodged within his body.
 Even if a vast portion of the Man-Thing's body were to be ripped away or incinerated, he would be able to reorganize himself by drawing the necessary material from the surrounding vegetation.
 The Devil-Slayer once sliced him nearly in half, and he has survived being incinerated by a Celestial, although his healing from the latter has been the longest and most complex in his lifetime.

-Due to the construction of his body, the Man-Thing is able to ooze his body through openings or around barriers that would seem too small for him to pass through.
+Due to the construction of his body, the Man-Thing can ooze his body through openings or around barriers that would seem too small for him to pass through.
 The smaller the opening, the longer it will take for him to reorganize his mass upon reaching the other side.
 This ability can be defeated mystically.

 The Man-Thing was once dependent upon the swamp he inhabits for his continued survival; his body would slowly weaken and eventually lapse into dormancy if not returned to the swamp or would be greatly damaged if exposed to clean water.
 His exposure to the Citrusville waste treatment plant greatly enhanced his ability to leave the swamp, as he became a self-contained ecosystem, feeding off of his own waste products.
 He generally leaves the swamp of his own accord only if he senses a mystical disturbance.
 The Man-Thing has also demonstrated himself susceptible to possession by other entities.